ibexa/documentation-developer/docs/guide/extending_field_type.md

 ### Create a template

-Next thing to create is the template.
+Create the template for new Field Type.
 It will define the default display of `HelloWorld` field.
 In `templates` directory create `field_type.html.twig` file.
 Inside add a following code block: